-- At least 48 hours prior to the review meeting, the Executive Director of Student Life Cycle Management will notify all involved parties that the review meeting will take place.
-If a learner is unable to attend the scheduled review meeting, the learner should notify the Executive Director of Student Life Cycle Management.
+- At least 48 hours prior to the review meeting, the Dean will notify all involved parties that the review meeting will take place.
+If a learner is unable to attend the scheduled review meeting, the learner should notify the Dean.
 The review will proceed if the learner does not communicate their availability for attending the meeting. - 2.
 The review meeting will be closed to all persons not directly involved with the matter. - 3.
 Review meetings will include: - Report of the incident. - Presentation of relevant facts.
-This includes written or oral statements, documents, and/or items of property. - The learner is entitled to attend the open session of the review meeting and present facts and argument relevant to the issues under review. - Closed Deliberation: Following the presentation of all evidence, the Executive Director of Student Life Cycle Management, and the Dean of TIEP will determine in closed session whether a violation of the Technical Institute for Environmental Professions at Unity College Code of Conduct has occurred and render a decision. - Decisions: One of the following decisions will be made for possible violations of the Code of Conduct, applying the standard of preponderance of the evidence [i.e., more likely than not]: - o a finding of "not responsible." - a finding of "responsible." - o a finding of "resolution without determination of responsibility." - dismissal of the citation due to lack of factual basis. - continuance of the case for the purpose of obtaining additional information or of providing for further consideration.
+This includes written or oral statements, documents, and/or items of property. - The learner is entitled to attend the open session of the review meeting and present facts and arguement relevant to the issues under review.

-4. Disciplinary Sanctions: If the learner is found responsible, appropriate sanctions will be referred to the Vice President of TIEP for approval by the Executive Director of Student Life Cycle Management.
+- Closed Deliberation: Following the presentation of all evidence, the Dean, and the Vice President of TIEP will determine in closed session whether a violation of the Technical Institute for Environmental Professions at Unity Environmental University Code of Conduct has occurred and render a decision. - Decisions: One of the following decisions will be made for possible violations of the Code of Conduct, applying the standard of preponderance of the evidence [i.e., more likely than not]: - o a finding of "not responsible." - o a finding of "responsible." - o a finding of "resolution without determination of responsibility." - o dismissal of the citation due to lack of factual basis. - o continuance of the case for the purpose of obtaining additional information or of providing for further consideration. - 4.
+Disciplinary Sanctions: If the learner is found responsible, appropriate sanctions will be referred to the Vice President of TIEP for approval by the Dean.
 Decisions will be based only upon relevant facts presented through the review process.
-All review decisions may include sanctions thought best to resolve the incident and uphold the integrity of the Technical Institute for Environmental Professions at Unity College Learner Code of Conduct.
+All review decisions may include sanctions thought best to resolve the incident and uphold the integrity of the Technical Institute for Environmental Professions at Unity Environmental University Learner Code of Conduct.